History of Assam: Colonial ruleBengal Presidency (1826–1873): Assam was included as a part of the Bengal Presidency. The annexation of upper Assam is attributed to the successful manufacture of tea in 1837, and the beginning of the Assam Company in 1839. Under the Wasteland Rules of 1838, it became nearly impossible for natives to start plantations. After the liberalization of the rules in 1854, there was a land rush. The Chinese staff that was imported earlier for the cultivation of tea left Assam in 1843, when tea plantations came to be tended by local labor solely, mainly by those belonging to the Kachari group. From 1859 central Indian labor was imported for the tea plantations. This labor, based on an unbreakable contract, led to a virtual slavery of this labor group. The conditions in which they were transported to Assam were so horrific that about 10% never survived the journey. The colonial government already had monopoly over the opium trade.

 The Partition of Bengal was strongly protested in Bengal, and the people of Assam were not happy either.
 The partition was finally annulled by a royal decree in 1911.
 The Swadeshi movement (1905–1908) from this period, went largely unfelt in Assam, though it stirred some, most notably Ambikagiri Raychoudhury.

 Beginning 1905 peasants from East Bengal began settling down in the riverine tracts (char) of the Brahmaputra valley encouraged by the colonial government to increase agricultural production and government had successful on that mission[].
 Between 1905 and 1921, the immigrant population from East Bengal increased four folds.
 The immigration continued in post colonial times, giving rise to the Assam Agitation of 1979.Assam Legislative Council (1912–1920): The administrative unit was reverted to a Chief Commissioner's Province (Assam plus Sylhet), with a Legislative Council added.
-The Council had 25 members, of which the Chief Commissioner and 13 nominated members formed the bulk.
+The council had 25 members, of which the Chief Commissioner and 13 nominated members formed the bulk.
 The other members were elected by local public bodies like municipalities, local boards, landholders, tea planters and Muslims.

 As Assam got sucked into the Non-Cooperation Movement, the Assam Association slowly transformed itself into the Assam Pradesh Congress Committee (with 5 seats in AICC) in 1920–21.Dyarchy (1921–1937): Under the Government of India Act 1919 the Assam Legislative Council membership was increased to 53, of which 33 were elected by special constituencies.
-The powers of the Council were increased too; but in effect, the official group, consisting of the Europeans, the nominated members etc. had the most influence.Assam Legislative Assembly (1937–1947): Under the Government of India Act 1935, the Council was expanded into an Assembly of 108 members, with even more powers.
+The powers of the council were increased too; but in effect, the official group, consisting of the Europeans, the nominated members etc. had the most influence.Assam Legislative Assembly (1937–1947): Under the Government of India Act 1935, the council was expanded into an Assembly of 108 members, with even more powers.
 The period saw the sudden rise of Gopinath Bordoloi and Muhammed Saadulah and their tussle for power and influence.

 Post-colonial Assam (1947–present)

 In 1979, Assam flared into Assam Agitation (or Assam Movement) a popular movement against illegal immigration.
 The movement, led AASU and AAGSP, set an agitational program to compel the government to identify and expel illegal immigrants and prevent new immigration.
 The agitational programs were largely non-violent, but there were incidents of acute violence, like the Nellie massacre where over 3000 (non officially 10000 murdered) Bengali speaking Muslim were massacred in Nagaon district.
 It ended in 1985 following the Assam Accord that was signed by the agitation leaders and the Government of India.
 The agitation leaders formed a political party, Asom Gana Parishad, which came to power in the state of Assam in the Assembly elections of 1985.

-In 2012 violent riots broke out between indigenous people lead by NDFB(S) and minority Muslims of BTAD.
+In 2012 violent riots broke out between indigenous people led by NDFB(S) and minority Muslims of BTAD.
 But those were termed as immigration from Bangladesh, resulting in more than 85 deaths and displacement of 400,000 people.

 There are 35 districts in total in Assam, by population, Nagaon is the largest district and Dima Hasao is the smallest district, Karbi Anglong is the largest district in terms of area and Kamrup Metropolitan is the smallest district.